School breakfast club: Structure

 There is no standard model for a breakfast club.
 Some are run by and located in schools.
 Others are run by community groups, businesses or churches, or by a combination.
 Some clubs make a small charge for breakfast, providing them free only to those who qualify for free school meals.
 Other clubs provide free breakfasts for all children, to avoid those from poor families suffering from stigmatization.
-Guidance, funding and general support for running breakfast clubs in the United Kingdom is available from a number of sources, including from County Councils, the charity Magic Breakfast, and the food companies Greggs, Kellogg's and General Mills.
 Breakfast clubs typically stay open for between 45 minutes to 1 hour 15 minutes, and close before the children's first morning lesson.
 Sometimes the clubs are staffed by volunteers, though sometimes there are paid caterers, and clubs in schools can be supervised by teachers or support staff.

 Benefits

 Breakfast clubs can be especially valuable for children whose parents are not able to afford to provide them with regular morning meals.
 They can provide both short- and long-term health benefits.
 Children who receive breakfast often perform better at learning, and can also be better behaved.
 Breakfast clubs can also improve the child's long-term health by providing a well balanced nutritious meal.
 Secondary benefits of breakfast clubs include improving attendance, helping to prevent disadvantaged children from experiencing social isolation, and helping with children who would otherwise not have adult supervision in the first hour or so before school.
 A significant majority of teachers hold the view that school breakfast clubs are beneficial in achieving educational goals.
 For example, in a 2013 survey of 552 teachers, 387 (71%) said they believed breakfast clubs have a positive effect on pupil's concentration, but four teachers (0.7%) said it had a negative impact.
 Questioned about the impact on behaviour, 325 (60.2%) were positive, while 11 (2%) said breakfast clubs have a negative effect.

 Various studies in both the U.S. and Europe, some dating back to the 20th century, found that breakfast provision at schools boost pupil's educational attainment.
 Older studies have been criticised for their methodology.
 Some studies found evidence of negative behaviour effects, and that in certain circumstances a majority of children were unhappy with breakfast clubs: when either there was insufficient care given to ensure the clubs were stimulating enough to avoid boredom, or when access had been restricted just to poorer children, which could leave participants feeling picked on.